welshk91/FinanceApp/README.md

 -------------
 * Need more spinners, less typing
 * Need a number picker for entering rate
+* Calculator Activity (for result) to launch a custom calculator
 * What should happen when a user clicks on a search result?
 Advance Transaction View?
 * More granular search options?
 * Link a contact (own table?) - Isn't this a Payee field option?